chenshanmugarajah/Sparta-Global-Profile/README.md

   - Chris Refactored Sessions, user deletion
   - Chen added permissions to all profile sections and merged into Dev branch
   - Bruno worked on bug hunting
+  - Alex focused on fixing bugs within the Admin Panel and Profile Page.
+Search bar was not working as intended.
 - 11:00
   - Chen added styles to all the profile sections
 - 12:30 Lunch
 - 13:30
   - Chris added first time user password change
+  - Alex focused on styling both the Admin Panel and Profile Page, then converted most links into styled buttons.
 - 14:00
   - Chen fixed a permissions issue
   - Bruno helped with Bryn and leo
+  - Alex added a search button next to search bar for clarity.
 - 15:00
   - Final Merge of all branches